 What is CBT?

-The theory behind cognitive behavioral therapy is that the relationship between thoughts, behaviors and feelings dictates how we function.
-By identifying unhelpful thoughts or habits and replacing them with more helpful messages, positive changes are created.
+Cognitive behavioral therapy is the relationship between thoughts, behaviors, and feelings.
+Also, it dictates how we function.
+It is useful to identify unhelpful thoughts or habits.
+Then to replace them with more helpful messages to create positive changes.

 Is CBT a good fit for me?

-Research has established that cognitive therapy is useful for a large array of issues such as depression and anxiety, phobias, weight loss, obsessive compulsive disorder, insomnia and pain management.
-Trauma-informed CBT is proven effective for PTSD and in many evidence-based programs.
+According to research, it is established that cognitive therapy is useful for a large array of issues.
+These issues include depression. anxiety, phobias, weight loss, obsessive-compulsive disorder, insomnia and pain management.
+Trauma-informed CBT is a proven technique effective for PTSD in many evidence-based programs.

 What is the research regarding CBT’s effectiveness?

 Clinical studies have backed the theory that CBT is one of the most effective interventions for long-term benefits.

 How does CBT help me in the long term?

 Cognitive therapy fares so well in long-term studies because it provides useful tools and techniques, so you will be able to generalize future challenges.
 Most people report finding that using the techniques in other aspects of their life becomes quite natural after practice.

 How long until I see results from CBT?